maniospas/Blombly/docs/setup.md

 Compilation optimizes the code by removing many unused variables or segments.
 For example, notice that so far there have been no needless instructions from the standard library *libs/.bb*, despite the latter being imported in every program.
-To produce bbvm files to be used as libraries (to be optimized by programs using them *in future versions*), retain everything with the `--library` or `-l` option.
+Produce bbvm files to be used as libraries (these can be included and optimized by programs using them), retain everything with the `--library` or `-l` option.
+Accompany this with `--norun` to prevent running library code and creating errors from unset variables.
 Below is an example that compiles a file without running it while switching between applying and not applying optimizations.
 The `du` linux utility shows file sizes, here set to bytes.